joereynolds/gtags-scope/README.md

 # gtags-scope

-An up-to-date version of gtags-cscope.vim from GNU global
+An up-to-date version of gtags-cscope.vim from GNU global (Version 6.6.1)

 ## Installation